Courses and Qualifications

 Super yacht Crew Training Centres are becoming a popular way for potential crew to obtain industry specific training under the watchful eye of the associated regulatory bodies, for example the MCS (Maritime and Coastguard Agency) covering foreign flagged yachts and the USC (United States Coastguard) covering US flagged yachts.

-To work on charter yachts the STCW is mandatory.
+To work on charter yachts the STCW Basic Safety Training is mandatory.

 For all other crew jobs, i.e. day-work, deliveries, private non-charter yachts, it is highly desirable but not always essential.

-STCW (Standards of Training, Certification and Watch-keeping for Seafarers 1995)
+STCW (Standards of Training, Certification and Watch-keeping for Seafarers)

 To obtain this Standard, you will need to attend a recognised course which will then issue you the necessary certification.

-Find and book an STCW Basic Safety Course in your area on STCW Direct.
+Find a huge selection of STCW courses in your area on STCW Direct.